mletizia/nystrom-mmd-paper/README.md

 This repository contains the official implementation for the paper:

 **A. Chatalic, M. Letizia, N. Schreuder, L. Rosasco**
-*An Efficient Permutation-Based Kernel Two-Sample Test*
+*A Scalable Nyström-Based Kernel Two-Sample Test with Permutations*
 [arXiv:2502.13570](https://arxiv.org/abs/2502.13570)

 ---